mmitch2958/web-sprint-challenge-authentication-and-testing/README.md

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+json web tokens are ecrypted string of iformation that is sent to the app and must be provided back to secure acess to protected endpoints.
+Sessions are rmembered and taken care of by the database off cookies .

 2. What does `bcrypt` do to help us store passwords in a secure manner.

+Bcrypt will compare and hash's passwords.

 3. How are unit tests different from integration and end-to-end testing.

+Unit test are for testing standalone portions of the app while integration is testing groups of units and ETE is testing EVERYTHING

 4. How _Test Driven Development_ changes the way we write applications and tests.

+It requires us to try and sww what the program needs before we write the code.
+It also alows us to catch bugs in real-time rather then retroactivly.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.